 While respecting the principle of risk diversification, newly-created Sub-Funds may derogate from certain above mentioned sections for a period of six (6) months from the date of creation.

-The Board of Directors has appointed Credit Suisse Asset Management (Suisse) S.A., with registered office at Kalandergasse 4 at CH-8045 Zurich as Fund Manager.
+The Board of Directors appointed Credit Suisse Asset Management (Suisse) S.A. as Fund Manager.